Published on: 9 January 2018 | Last updated: 27 December 2019

 - continue to Carnia and then catch the train back to Tarvisio Bosco Verde;

-- take the FVG1 cycleway down to Chiusaforte and then climb from there on the road to Sella Nevea.
-And from there into Slovenija.
+- take the FVG1 cycleway down to Chiusaforte and then climb from there on the road to Sella Nevea, and from there into Slovenija.
 This is a fairly challenging climb;

 - from Venzone head to Gemona del Friuli and from there to Cividale del Friuli.
-From Cividale del Friuli there you there is a cycle route which takes you over the border and to Kobarid and the beautiful Soča valley.
+From Cividale del Friuli there is a cycle route which takes you over the border and to Kobarid and the beautiful Soča valley.

 There are several connecting routes, which mean you can use the FVG1 as part of a longer tour: